-Information marked as everyone can be viewed by anyone who comes to the orcid.org website or viewed by anyone using the ORCID public API.
-Data marked as visible to everyone will also be included in the public data file posted annually by ORCID.
+Everyone: Information marked as everyone can be viewed by anyone who comes to the orcid.org website or consumed by anyone using the ORCID public API.
+This information is also included in the public data file posted annually by ORCID.

-Information marked as only me can only be seen by you and the trusted individuals you grant access to help administer your ORCID record.
+Only me: Private information can only be seen by you and trusted individuals you have granted access to help administer your ORCID record on your behalf.
 It is also used by ORCID algorithms to help distinguish your identity from another person who may have a similar name, be in a similar field, or may be confused with you for other reasons.
 This information is not shared with others.